 The Delàs Centre of Studies for Peace, with the colaboration of Universitat Internacional de la Pau, Institut de Drets Humans de Catalunya (IDHC) and Escola de Cultura de Pau, organizes the Conference "Geopolitics of arms: tools and denunciation from civil society", that will take place on the afternoon of Thursday May 30th, 2019 in Barcelona.

-Linde Byrck is a Dutch licensed attorney.
-In 2015, Linde obtained an NYU Human Rights Fellowship allowing her to train with ECCHR over the summer, where she assisted the International Crimes and Accountability Program.
-Later, she worked as a Human Rights Officer for the European Rule of Law Mission in Kosovo, EULEX.
-In 2016, she joined ECCHR's Business and Human Rights program.
+In 2015 she was awarded a Human Rights Fellowship (NYU) that enabled her to train with ECCHR (European Center for Constitutional and Human Rights), where she attended the International Crime and Accountability Program.
+Later, he worked as a human rights officer for the European Rule of Law Mission in Kosovo, EULEX.
+In 2016, he joined ECCHR's "Business and Human Rights" program.

 Jordi Calvo Rufanges

 Doctor in peace, conflicts and development, economist and researcher on peace culture, disarmament and defence economics.
 He has worked as coordinator of humanitarian projects.
 He is coordinator of the Centre Delàs d’Estudis per la Pau and professor of international relations, armed conflicts, defence economics and cooperation (UJI, URL, UOC).
 And Vice President of the International Peace Bureau (IPB).